 BATNA – one of the most powerful negotiating strategies in real estate

 Using BATNA usually helps come to terms not only with the other party but with yourself as well.
 BATNA stands for Best Alternative To No Agreement, and it’s a term few real estate professionals fully utilize.
 BATNA is more or less a Plan B, and gives sellers a position of strength during tough negotiations and the peace of mind knowing there are alternatives if the offer does not meet certain predetermined expectations.
 Martin Group aims to prepare each client for the negotiation process and increase their negotiating power from the beginning.
 Working with the Martin Group provides sellers with advice that is tailored to their unique situation and the insight to evaluate each offer and negotiate from a position of strength.
-To find out more, contact us here.
+To find out more, contact us today.